Documentation

 image_url: item.merchandise.product.featuredImage?.url,

-url: `/product/${item.merchandise.product.handle}`,
+url: `/products/${item.merchandise.product.handle}?variant=${item.merchandise.id}`,

 };